fguillen/ruby-style-guide/README.md

     # some code
   end

-  # good (MRI would still complain, but RuboCop won't)
+  # bad (MRI would still complain, but RuboCop won't)
   if (v = array.grep(/foo/))
     do_something(v)
     # some code